-The cover options on travel policies for under 18s should be no different to 'adult' policies.
-So you need to look for medical treatment up to £10m, lost luggage up to £5,000, and personal belongings cover in case they lose their belongings, such as cameras or phones while they are away.
+The cover options on travel policies for under 18s should be no different to their counterpart 'adult' policies.
+So you need to look for medical treatment up to £10m, lost luggage up to £5,000, and sufficient personal belongings cover in case they lose possessions.

-Pre-existing medical conditions may be excluded, but you need to tell the insurer about them and in some cases you can pay an additional premium to get any flare ups covered while you are abroad.
+● Pre-existing medical conditions may be excluded, but you need to inform your insurer about them and in some cases you can pay an additional premium to get any flare-ups covered while away

-If it is not, then you must pay an additional premium, because any injury incurred as a result of these types of activities will not be covered for treatment.
-This could become expensive for you, as your child is not going to be able to pay the bill themselves.
+If it is not, then be aware that any injury incurred as a result of these types of activities will not be covered for treatment.
+This would become expensive for you, as your child is not going to be able to pay the bill themselves.

 No matter what travel insurance policy you are looking at, it is vital that you read the terms and conditions so you know exactly what it covered and what is not covered.